-New York City has two cruise terminals, one in Manhattan and the other in Brooklyn, the first is located on 12th Avenue, in the neighborhood of Hell’s Kitchen, and the second on Bowne Street, situated in front of the Statue of Liberty.
+New York City has three cruise terminals: Manhattan, Brooklyn and Jersey.
+The cruise terminal in Manhattan is located on 12th Avenue, in the neighborhood of Hell’s Kitchen.
+You'll find the Brooklyn terminal on Bowne Street, situated in front of the Statue of Liberty.

 There is also a third cruise terminal in Jersey, which provides service to New York, called Cape Liberty Cruise Port and is less than 6,2 miles (10 km) from Lower Manhattan.